 "..the old things passed away; behold, new things have come.
 Now all of these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation."
 2 Corinthians 5:17-18

-Communities and cultures are formed by the way we see and act toward our neighbors.
-When we view others with suspicion our values and practices will reflect that fear and result in dysfunctional communities and vulnerable people.
-We see this embodied in racism, socio-economic divisions, environmental abuse and corruption to name a few.
-But God is in the world reconciling it to Himself, joining our lives together in such a way that we become something new – a new humanity with a new heaven and a new earth.
+Communities and cultures are formed by the way we see and act toward our neighbors over time.
+When we view others with suspicion our values and practices will reflect that fear and necessarily result in enmeshed social divisions, dysfunctional communities and vulnerable people.
+We see this embodied in racism, poverty, social isolation, environmental abuse and corruption to name a few.
+The good news is that God is in the world through Christ reconciling it to Himself, joining our lives together in such a way that we become something new – a new humanity.

-Our mission is to build communities of peace and activate others for the life transforming work of reconciliation.
-We do this as a faithful response to God’s sole command of love, thus aligning ourselves with God’s Kingdom and purpose in the world of reconciliation and joining lives.
-While building communities of peace we are particularly attentive to the cultivation of culture and the development of the interactive tasks of environment (both built and given), church, work, family, and government.
-These communities of peace, also called flourishing or beloved communities, are distinctively marked by the inclusion and sharing of life with the most vulnerable and where practices and mindsets are developed and nourished that (1) witness to solidarity with all of God’s creation, (2) that are capable of suffering and sacrifice for the love of neighbor, and (3) offer resistance to the powers of idolatry, poverty, division and violence.
+We are particularly attentive to relational connections, place-making and culture.
+These communities of peace, also called flourishing or beloved communities, are distinctively marked by the inclusion and sharing of life with the most vulnerable and where practices and mindsets are developed and nourished that (1) witness to solidarity with all of God’s creation, (2) are capable of sacrifice for the love of neighbor, and (3) offer resistance to the powers of idolatry, poverty, division and violence.